 I’m a big fan of finding lessons for the day job from everyday life – call them illustrations, if you want.
-I’ve found inspiration preparing for planting asparagus, stacking wood way later in the season than I should, playing blocks with the kids or while in the shower to name a handful of places.
-There is also inspiration to be found in another area of the bathroom, I think… Over near the toilet.
+I’ve found inspiration preparing for planting asparagus, stacking wood way later in the season than I should, playing blocks with the kids, or while in the shower, to name a handful of places.
+There is also an inspiration to be found in another area of the bathroom, I think… Near the toilet.
 Seriously!
 Here are some of the Database Technologist lessons that revolve around toilet paper/toilet tissue/bathroom wipes/ whatever you want to call the stuff.
 (These points may come off a bit crass, but I think we all understand how a bathroom works.
 This is one common denominator, even if it’s imagery we don’t necessarily look for in a technology post)

 1.)
 Look Before You Sit

 Pretty simple.
-If you have kids this lesson is one you know about..
-Heck who I am kidding..
-You’ve been here before too, we don’t need to blame the kids… It’s a good idea to check for a couple things before you sit..
-Primarily for the presence of toilet paper (though as one of my kids found out – it’s also a good idea to check that the seat is not in the upright position)… Let’s just say you quickly realize the error of your ways when you forget this lesson.
+If you have kids, this lesson is one you know about… Heck, who I am kidding.
+You’ve been here before too; we don’t need to blame the kids… It’s a good idea to check for a couple of things before you sit… Primarily for the presence of toilet paper (though, as one of my kids found out – it’s also a good idea to check that the seat is not in the upright position)… Let’s just say you quickly realize the error of your ways when you forget this lesson.

 It happens all the time in our day jobs, though.
-Not making sure you have everything you need lined up.
+Not making sure you have everything you need to be lined up.
 Not planning for the right design, not thinking about the future, not putting in error checking.
-Not planning for a deployment.
-At some point a project is going to go live.
+Not planning for deployment.
+At some point, a project is going to go live.
 Right?
-Make sure you’ve thought of the end results, the finished product and you’ve built a process and are ready to see it through to the end..
-Otherwise this next lesson may bite you:
+Make sure you’ve thought of the end results, the finished product, and you’ve built a process and are ready to see it through to the end.
+Otherwise, this next lesson may bite you:

 2.)
 Take Care of Business or Get Off The Pot

-When you are on that project that is fledgling and never gets off the ground – your legs don’t fall asleep, you just get frustrated and no one wins.
+When you are on that project that is fledgling and never gets off the ground – your legs don’t fall asleep, you just get frustrated, and no one wins.
 You need to execute.
 Your team needs to execute.
-Hopefully you have great project managers who have proper go live plans, have checklists and milestone meetings and listen to their Dev teams.
+Hopefully, you have great project managers who have proper go-live plans, have checklists and milestone meetings, and listen to their Dev teams.
 Even if you don’t?
 You need to be a voice of reason.
 I say the DBA is the only one at a company who cares for their data.
-I like to think DBA really stands for Database Advocate – and you need to act like it does stand for that!
-That doesn’t, however, mean that you can just throw useless red tape at every request..
-It means you have to keep the machine moving and execute correctly, calmly, with all of the facts, but as efficiently as you can.
+I like to think DBA really stands for Database Advocate – and you need to act as it does stand for that!
+That doesn’t, however, mean that you can just throw useless red tape at every request… It means you have to keep the machine moving and execute correctly, calmly, with all of the facts, but as efficiently as you can.
 Or you shouldn’t even be trying.
-Don’t be afraid to say “We can’t go because of ____” and don’t be afraid to say “let’s stop talking about this fix and let’s implement it, here is why”.
+Don’t be afraid to say, “We can’t go because of ____” and don’t be afraid to say, “let’s stop talking about this fix, and let’s implement it.
+Here is why”.